- Formalizer A: Trained on Lean workbook pairs

 The performance trends illustrated in Figures 1-4 demonstrate the consistent improvement of our model across different datasets during the iterative training process.

-title={Goedel-Prover: A New Frontier in Open-source Automated Theorem Proving},
+title={Goedel-Prover: A Frontier Model for Open-Source Automated Theorem Proving},

 author={Yong Lin and Shange Tang and Bohan Lyu and Jiayun Wu and Hongzhou Lin and Kaiyu Yang and Jia Li and Mengzhou Xia and Danqi Chen and Sanjeev Arora and Chi Jin},